Amisha-1580/Hotel-Booking_form_spcl_training/README.md

 ▶️ How to Run the Project

-Open the project folder.
+1) Open the project folder.

-Open index.html in any web browser.
+2) Open index.html in any web browser.

-🔮 Next Steps (Planned)

-Implement JavaScript form validation for required fields.

-Add check-out date validation to ensure it is later than the check-in date.

-Display error messages for invalid inputs dynamically.

-Further enhance UI/UX based on validation results.
+🔮 Upcoming Improvements (Next Steps)

+Improve form validation with better UI alerts.

+Add tooltips or helper text for form fields.

+Implement booking confirmation messages.

+Enhance UI/UX for better user interaction.

+Deploy the project using GitHub Pages or Netlify.

 👨‍💻 Author

 Amisha S. Bhasme
 Training Project – Hotel Booking Form